 ICS code for this course ADVANCED AND PROFESSIONAL - 1.16.07 - COMPUTER & INFO SCIENCE Institutional Reporting Code 11607 COMPUTER AND INFOR SCIENCE Degree Attributes BAS - BAS COURSE Degree Attributes (if needed) Choose an item.
 Degree Attributes (if needed) Choose an item.
 Degree Attributes (if needed) Choose an item.
-Should any major restriction(s) be listed on this Yes course?
+Should any major restriction(s) be listed on this No course?
 If so, select "yes" and list the appropriate major restriction code(s) or select "no".
-BAS - IST Is the course an "International or Diversity Focus" course?
+List applicable major restriction codes Is the course an "International or Diversity Focus" course?
 No, not International or Diversity Focus Is the course a General Education course?
 No Is the course a Writing Intensive course?
-No If Replacing a course, combining a Lecture/Lab or splitting a C course - Is there a course equivalency?
+Yes If Replacing a course, combining a Lecture/Lab or splitting a C course - Is there a course equivalency?
 Is the course repeatable?
-No (A repeatable course may be taken more than one time for additional credits.
+Yes (A repeatable course may be taken more than one time for additional credits.
 For example, MUT 2641, a 3 credit hour course can be repeated 1 time and a student can earn a maximum of 6 credits).
-Not the same as Multiple Attempts or Grade Forgiveness Do you expect to offer this course three times or No less (experimental)?
+Not the same as Multiple Attempts or Grade Forgiveness If repeatable, list maximum number of 6 credits Do you expect to offer this course three times or No less (experimental)?